 The screen that you (most likely) use the most - it only makes sense that we'd include something here!
 Like the Dashboard, the Post Editor includes a search form, located in the upper right corner.
 Allowing you to search for help content as you write.

-Last but not least, the admin Support Center is your blog's command and control center for finding support articles, communicating with LexBlog's Support team, and reviewing your open requests.
+Last but not least, the admin Support Center is your blog's command and control center for finding support articles, communicating with LexBlog's Success Team, and reviewing your open requests.

 You can access this page by clicking on the new "LexBlog" menu item in the primary navigation of your sidebar in the backend of your blog: